OpenShift Security Context Constraints

 **OpenShift Security**

-OpenShift delivers all the tools you need to run software on top of it with SRE paradigms, from a monitoring platform to an integrated CI/CD system that you can use to monitor and run both the software deployed to the OpenShift cluster, as well as the cluster itself.
-So, the cluster needs to be secured along with the workload that runs in the cluster.
+OpenShift delivers all the tools you need to run software on top of it with SRE paradigms, from a monitoring platform to an integrated CI/CD system that you can use to monitor and run both the software deployed to the OpenShift cluster and the cluster itself.
+So, the cluster and the workload that runs in it need to be secured.

 From a security standpoint, OpenShift provides robust encryption controls to protect sensitive data, including platform secrets and application configuration data.
 In addition, OpenShift optionally utilizes FIPS 140-2 Level 1 compliant encryption modules to meet security standards for U.S. federal departments.

 This post highlights OpenShift security and provides security best practices and considerations when planning and operating your OpenShift cluster.
 These will give you a starting point.
-However, as clusters, as well as bad actors, are ever-evolving, it is of significant importance to revise the steps you took.
+However, as clusters and bad actors are ever-evolving, it is important to revise the steps you took.

 **Central security architecture**